Compare cheap electricity prices

 If you think your business is paying over the odds for electricity, it’s time to switch to a better deal – but how can you be sure you’re getting the best business electricity rates out there?

-But before you run quotes with us, there are a few things worth knowing that could help ensure you get the cheapest commercial electricity rates.
+But before you compare business energy quotes, there are a few things worth knowing that could help ensure you get the cheapest commercial electricity rates.

 What rate should your business be paying for electricity?